kyleratliff1/docs/Databases/MariaDB/mariadb_haproxy.md

     Update **keepalived.conf** file according to the image below:
     ![](img/keepalived_mariadb_haproxy.png)

-    **NOTE 1: The configuration file will need to be updated and the following parameters will change per MASTER/BACKUP pair:**
+    **NOTE**: The configuration file will need to be updated and the following parameters will change per MASTER/BACKUP pair:

    > **state** - If one node is the MASTER, the other will be the BACKUP.
    > **interface** - Check the interface name being used.